Japan's exports down for eighth month, sales to China slump as recession fears grow

 The two countries are set to hold ministerial-level trade talks in Washington this week, with eyes on an early trade deal including U.S. beef exports and Japan's auto exports.

-Imports from the United States climbed 3.5% in July, sending Japan's trade surplus with the world's biggest economy up 15.6% from a year earlier to 579.4 billion yen (4.5 billion pounds), the data showed.
+Imports from the United States climbed 3.5% in July, sending Japan's trade surplus with the world's biggest economy up 15.6% from a year earlier to 579.4 billion yen ($5.45 billion), the data showed.

 (Reporting by Daniel Leussink; Editing by Shri Navaratnam)